 It depends.
 U.S. Savings Bonds do not all perform the same and have different rules and regulations based on the series (EE or I) and the issue date.
 Bonds with a fixed rate of interest for the life of the bond will not improve even though rates may increase.
-Bonds offering a combination of a fixed rate (which remains the same for the life of the bond), along with a variable rate that can, and usually does, change every six months will likely see an increase.
+Bonds offering a combination of a fixed rate (remains the same for the life of the bond), along with a variable rate (that can, and usually does change) every six months will likely see an increase.

 Keep in mind, the savings bond interest rates announced by the Treasury every May 1 and November 1 apply only to new bonds purchased during the next six months.
 That rate does not necessarily apply to older bonds.

 Confused?
-A complimentary savings bond calculator and Savings Bond Inventory Report will indicate exact interest rate performance for each paper savings bond.
+A complimentary savings bond calculator and Savings Bond Inventory Report will indicate exact interest rate performance for each paper savings bonds

 Savings Bonds Interest Rates 101:

 - Savings Bond interest rates are closely tied to the Treasury market-based securities.